makgill/pc/_posts/2021-08-21-aphorisms.md

 image: https://cdn.shopify.com/s/files/1/1108/5520/products/Thus_Spoke_Zarathustra_by_Friedrich_Nietchze_-_Poster.jpg?v=1470451333
 ---

 <p>1.
-You are not reading good books if you have never wondered if you should some of them before a Zoom call.</p>
+You are not reading good books if you have never wondered if you should hide them before a Zoom call.</p>

 <br>